Manaslu Circuit Trek - 14 Days

 When it snows

-Unwind and Recreate With Manasalu Circuit Trek
+Unwind and Recreate With Manaslu Circuit Trek

 Recreate your healing energy!

-The valued and well-preserved culture of the Manaslu region
+Valued and well-preserved culture of Manaslu Region

 It inserts peace within!

-Yaks and Manaslu people
+Yaks and Manaslu People

-Manasalu Circuit Trek route
+Manaslu Circuit Trek Route

-• Then travel through Namrung-Samagaun-Samdo-Larke Phedi
+• Travelling Namrung-Samagaun-Samdo-Larke Phedi

 • After that, reach Kathmandu descending from Phedi-Bhimtang-Tilche and Syange.